Using NazaréNET

 NazaréNET is designed to integrate seamlessly into a high end audio network at the point where it matters most, immediately before the audio system.
-It supports three primary deployment scenarios.
+With both SFP fibre and Ethernet connections, there are different wiring configurations available so this article will outline those options.

 NazaréNET audiophile network switch

 NazaréNET replaces the standard router or consumer switch that feeds the listening room.
-It connects all audio components, including streamers, music servers, and network attached storage, on a clean and isolated network segment.
-All four copper ports are available for this purpose, with the switch positioned between the wider home network and the audio equipment.
+It connects all audio components, including streamers, music servers, and NAS’ (network attached storage), on a clean network segment.
+All four copper Ethernet ports are available for this purpose, with the switch positioned between the wider home network and the audio equipment.
+This setup assumes there is no available fibre connection to use with the SFP port.

-For maximum isolation, the upstream network connects to NazaréNET’s fibre port, removing all electrical continuity between the router and the audio system.
+For maximum isolation, the upstream network connects to NazaréNET’s fibre port as an input, removing all electrical continuity between the router and the audio system.
 The wider network, including any ground loops or interference, is fully separated at the point of entry.
-NazaréNET then delivers a clean copper signal to the connected audio components via its RJ45 ports.
+NazaréNET then delivers a shorter clean copper signal to the connected audio components via its RJ45 ports.
+In most scenarios, this is the setup recommended by Innuos.

-If the streamer or music server includes a fibre input, such as the Innuos Nazaré, NazaréNET’s SFP port can be used as a dedicated clean output directly to that device.
-This removes the copper connection entirely for the most critical link in the chain and provides the highest level of electrical isolation between the switch and the endpoint.
+If the streamer or music server includes a fibre input, the NazaréNET’s SFP port can be used as a dedicated clean output directly to that device whilst the upstream network router is connected to the NazaréNET by Ethernet.
+This provides the highest level of electrical isolation between the switch and the endpoint streamer and may therefore be recommended for suitable streamers and when there are minimal other network devices connected.

 Using the Full Stack Nazaré